hunterh37/DicyaninEntityDebugger/README.md

 ### Entity Extensions

-The package provides convenient extensions to `Entity` for easy debugging setup:
+The package provides convenient extensions to `Entity`:

 ```swift
 // Register an entity for debugging